AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Consider a fairly normal PoW chain, in that the PoW algorithm compares the hash of headers as a number with a target.
 That is, the output hash has a bunch of zero digits at one end (or can be losslessly converted into such a form).
-For simplicity, we'll assume that the zero digits are the most significant and are leading (and the lease significant bits are trailing).
+For simplicity, we'll assume that the zero digits are the most significant and are leading (and the least significant bits are trailing).

 When we serialize this hash as a binary string, there is a trivial compression method.
 Since we \emph{know} that one end of the hash has multiple zero bytes, we can replace this substring with the number of zero bytes replaced.\footnote{